Introduction

 You see, it works.
 He gets the air time for an agile story which he fought against for years.
 Now he is capturing this agile story and turns it into his very own truth because he is the one controlling the storytelling channels.
 This truth is then the foundation for even more budget he is allowed to burn, also though it will have nothing to do with the agile mindset.

-Mr. Aguilero rolls his eyes and throws up his hands in a gesture that reminds of worshipping ancients gods after an epic defeat.
+Mr. Aguilero rolls his eyes and throws up his hands in a gesture that reminds of worshipping ancient gods after an epic defeat.

 WATERFALLON